Magnesium stearate: Uses

 Magnesium stearate can also be used efficiently in dry coating processes.

 In the production of pressed candies, magnesium stearate serves as a release agent.
 It is also used to bind sugar in hard candies such as mints.

-Magnesium stearate is a common ingredient in baby formulas.

 In the EU and EFTA it is listed as food additive E470b.

 Occurrence

-Magnesium stearate is a major component of bathtub rings.
 When produced by soap and hard water, magnesium stearate and calcium stearate both form a white solid insoluble in water, and are collectively known as soap scum.
+This scum is a major component of the common “ring” of scum around a drained bathtub.

 Safety

 Magnesium stearate is generally considered safe for human consumption at levels below 2500 mg per kg of body weight per day and is classified in the United States as generally recognized as safe (GRAS).
 In 1979, the FDA's Subcommittee on GRAS Substances (SCOGS) reported, "There is no evidence in the available information on ... magnesium stearate ... that demonstrates, or suggests reasonable grounds to suspect, a hazard to the public when they are used at levels that are now current and in the manner now practiced, or which might reasonably be expected in the future."